foundersandcoders/coursebook/week-5/learning-outcomes.md

 - [ ] We can handle database errors on our server without crashing

+## Software Architecture

+- [ ] We can draw a diagram representing the flow of our application
+- [ ] We can follow a consistent pattern for naming our folders, files and variables

 ## Testing

 - [ ] We can create a separate database for testing